 Careers in Pharmacy: How to Become a Pharmacist

-According to the U.S. Department of Labor, employment of pharmacists is expected to grow by 22 percent between 2006 and 2016.
+According to the U.S. Department of Labor, employment of pharmacists is expected to grow by 25 percent by 2020.

 Pharmacy Career Options

 A career in pharmacy awards you with a vast array of areas in which you can practice.

 - In community, hospital and clinical pharmacy practice, you can work directly with patients and with other health professionals to select appropriate drug therapies for patients, evaluate the success of those therapies, and ensure that patients understand their medications.

 - You will have the opportunity to work in more nontraditional settings, such as managed care organizations, pharmaceutical companies, regulatory agencies and many more.